Senior Health and Wellbeing | November 18, 2024

 The frequency and severity of symptoms depend on how low thyroid hormone levels are.
 The symptoms can include fatigue, sensitivity to cold, constipation, dry and pale skin, hoarseness, increased cholesterol, unexpected weight gain, stiffness and muscle aches, swelling of joints, and depression.

-Just like hypothyroidism, hyperthyroidism can present itself in many ways, making it hard to diagnose as some symptoms can misleadingly be associated with other health conditions.
+Just like hypothyroidism, hyperthyroidism can present itself in many ways, making it hard to diagnose, as some symptoms can misleadingly be associated with other health conditions.
 Again, the age factor can contribute to only one or two symptoms showing in the golden years.
 To make matters worse, some medications can create side effects similar to the symptoms or even conceal the signs of this disease.

-With this in mind, common symptoms of hyperthyroidism include sudden weight loss, fast or irregular heartbeat, increased appetite, anxiety, subtle tremors in hands or the tip of the fingers, increased sweating, changes in the menstrual cycle, sensitivity to heat, changes in bowel patterns, enlargement of the thyroid gland obvious to the touch, fatigue, and difficulty sleeping.
+With this in mind, common symptoms of hyperthyroidism include sudden weight loss, fast or irregular heartbeat, increased appetite, anxiety, subtle tremors in hands or the tip of the fingers, increased sweating, changes in the menstrual cycle, sensitivity to heat, changes in bowel patterns, enlargement of the thyroid gland, obvious to the touch, fatigue, and difficulty sleeping.

-Though, as we mentioned, this disease can be quite challenging to diagnose in older adults when recognized in time and treated properly, thyroid disease can be successfully managed.
+Though as we mentioned, this disease can be quite challenging to diagnose in older adults, when recognized in time and treated properly, thyroid disease can be successfully managed.

-Many families prefer Comfort Keepers® when arranging senior home care services for a loved one in or around Vancouver.
+Many families prefer Comfort Keepers® when arranging senior home care services for a loved one in or around Vancouver, British Columbia.

 If you are concerned about the health and well-being of your aging loved ones, we can help with 24-hour care.
-We provide home care services like respite care, overnight care, Alzheimer’s disease and dementia care, personal care, and more!
+Comfort Keepers Vancouver also provides home care services like respite care, overnight care, Alzheimer’s disease and dementia care, personal care, and more!

-Comfort Keeper’s philosophy is to elevate the human spirit.
 Personal and empathetic care starts in the heart and allows us to meet our clients’ needs.
-Our caregivers will be there to ensure your loved one has a better quality of life.
+Comfort Keeper’s philosophy is to elevate the human spirit, and our caregivers ensure your loved one experiences a better quality of life.

-Trained caregivers provide our clients with personal home care to maintain the highest quality of life.
-Happy and healthy at home, our Interactive Caregiving™ delivers care that addresses safety, nutrition, and activities of daily living (ADLs).
+Trained caregivers help provide our senior clients with personal home care to help maintain the highest possible quality of life, keeping them happy and healthy at home.
+Our Interactive Caregiving™ delivers a system of care that addresses safety, nutrition, mind, body, and activities of daily living (ADLs).

-© Copyright 2025, Comfort Keepers | Privacy Policy | Code of Ethics | Call: 604-689-8609
+© Copyright 2026, Comfort Keepers | Privacy Policy | Code of Ethics | Call: 604-689-8609